tkareine/VCardImport/README.md

 ## Technical features

-* The app utilizes HEAD request to avoid unnecessary downloading of the remote file by checking if the Etag or Modified-Since response header has changed since the last import.
+* The app utilizes HEAD request to avoid unnecessary downloading of the remote file by checking if the Etag or Last-Modified response header has changed since the last import.
 * The import job downloads and parses each vCard source asynchronously and in parallel (if the system lets it).
 The application of